Services related to the public: satisfaction and quality of service indicators

 • performance indicators, as measured by the administration: telephone drop-out rate, average response time to emails, case processing rate within X days, etc.).

-Indicators are defined by each administrative “network” (e.g. Pôle emploi and its agencies), as closely as possible to the public’s expectations.
+Indicators are defined by each administrative “network” (e.g. France Travail (formerly Pôle emploi) and its agencies), as close as possible to public expectations.
 They are measured locally in order to best reflect the quality that concerns each user.

 By 2020, the results will be posted at all physical reception sites, across the territory.
 They will all also be published on the internet and made open data.

-In order to make the publications accessible and to make the most of this approach to transparency in public services, the first published results have been compiled on a common website:
+In order to make the publications accessible and to make the most of this transparency of public services, the first published results have been compiled on a common website:

 results-services-publics.fr